TCW22: Building a TEI Release

 technician" (the Council member tasked with implementing a new release of the TEI) to

-from one of the Jenkins servers rather than being built locally by the release technician.
+of the Jenkins servers rather than being built locally by the release technician(s).
+This

 updated and are correctly configured to build the TEI products.

-the Roma web application, and the source code for the Oxygen TEI plugin can be found in
+for the Roma web application, and the source code for the Oxygen TEI plugin can be found

 The rest of this section describes how to make a new release for the main